Britannia Bridge: Fire and reconstruction

 The bridge was rebuilt in stages.
 The first stage was to erect the new steel arches under the two original wrought-iron tubes.
 The arches were completed, and single-line working was restored to the railway on 30 January 1972 by reusing one of the tubes.
 The next stage was to dismantle and remove the other tube and replace it with a concrete deck for the other rail track.
 Then the single-line working was transferred to the new track (on the west side); this allowed the other tube to be removed and replaced with a concrete deck (which is used only for service access) by 1974.
 Finally the upper road deck was installed and by July 1980, over 10 years after the fire, the new road crossing was completed, and formally opened by the Prince of Wales, carrying a single-carriageway section of the A5 road (now the A55).

-During 2011, national railway infrastructure owner Network Rail, the Welsh Assembly Government and the Highways Agency undertook a £4 million joint programme to strengthen the 160-year-old structure and improve its reliability.
+During 2011, national railway infrastructure owner Network Rail, the Welsh Assembly Government and the Highways Agency undertook a £4 million joint programme to strengthen the then 160-year-old structure and improve its reliability.
 The work involved the replacement of eroded steelwork, repairs to the drainage system, restoration of the parapets and stonework, and the painting of the steel approach portals of the bridge.
 The programme included a detailed inspection of the internal chambers of the three towers and the construction of a special walkway to enable easier and safer access to the structure for future inspections of the masonry piers; special protective efforts adopted for the work included the use of special pollution-minimising paint and the decontamination of all equipment before being brought onsite.